-After a day of exploration, you can return to your LOKI Basecamp Falcon Series and enjoy onboard heating in cooler months, air conditioning in the summer, and throw open the windows for optimal air circulation the rest of the year.
+After a day of exploration, you can return to your LOKI Falcon 8 slide-in truck camper and enjoy onboard heating in cooler months, air conditioning in the summer, and throw open the windows for optimal air circulation the rest of the year.
 Once you take a warm bath in the removable shower, you’ll likely want to start thinking about your next meal.

-Selling Features of a LOKI Basecamp Truck Camper
+Selling Features of a LOKI Basecamp Expedition Camper

 While the LOKI Basecamp campers are still relatively conceptual at this point, there are many interesting and attractive things about what they are trying to accomplish.
 Let’s look at several things customers may find particularly cool.